niltwill/vc-updatedscm/README.md

 ### Current version: v2.0 reorganized

 In short, this mod is supposed to increase the gaming experience with GTA: Vice City.
 It mostly contains fixes and some improvements.
-Besides this, I also recommend to use [NW-Fixes](http://www.mediafire.com/file/ozr53qz061rdc1b/NW_Fixes.zip/file) (and put that one to higher priority in Modloader), the two are quite interrelated now.

 ## Warning:
 I do not recommend you to use the Save Friendly SCM, at least NOT to overwrite your old save files.